 Guardianship of Minors

-A guardian is someone who makes legal decisions for another person, called a ward, who is unable to make those decisions on their own.
-Read on to learn more about the selection and termination of guardians and the roles and responsibilities they have toward their ward.
+A guardian is someone who makes legal decisions for another person —called a ward— who is, for some reason, unable to make those decisions on their own.
+Read on to learn more about the selection of guardians, the termination of guardianships, and the roles and responsibilities guardians have for their wards.

 Guardianship of Minors: Selection Process

-A guardian should be selected with the best interests of the minor in mind.
-Courts prefer a chosen guardian to have ties to the ward, such as a person chosen by the ward, a parent, or another relative.
+A guardian should be selected with the minor's best interests in mind.
+Courts prefer to choose a guardian who has ties to the ward, such as a person chosen by the ward, a parent, or another relative.

 Guardianship of Minors: Roles and Responsibilities